-- Decreases flood severity
+- Reduces polluted runoff

-Provides important habitat areas
+- Stabilizes banks and reduces erosion Decreases flood severity

-Plant native trees, shrubs, grasses and
+- Provides important habitat areas

-Quit mowing up to the edge, let existing
+HOW DO I CREATE A BUFFER?
+Plant native trees, shrubs, grasses and wildflowers Quit mowing up to the edge, let existing vegetation grow in be sure to check local ordinances for width requirements and plant restrictions.

-Maintain your buffer a minimum of 15 feet\
+Maintain your buffer a minimum of 15 feet from the edge